demisto/content/Packs/ThreatExchange/Integrations/ThreatExchangeV2/README.md

 4. Click **Test** to validate the URLs, token, and connection.

+## Backwards compatibility
+The integration is fully backwards compatible.

+## Changes compared to previous version
+The output of reputation commands which was executed on an invalid input is not a raise of an exception, but an output that says no information was found for the given input, along with a description of the error that occurred.

 ## DBot Score / Reputation scores

 The following information describes a DBot Score calculation logic which is new for this version: